 - Police entrapment (can be very hard to prove);

-Call San Diego Fraud Attorney Vikas Bajaj Today
+Call San Diego Fraud Lawyer Vikas Bajaj Today

-The sooner you have an experienced criminal defense attorney in your corner, the better your future will look.
+The sooner you have an experienced fraud lawyer San Diego in your corner, the better your future will look.
 Your attorney will have the necessary knowledge and the resources to fully investigate your fraud case and determine the best course of action for your future.